Advanced Prostate Cancer: AUA/ASTRO/SUO Guideline (2020)

 Prognosis

-24. In mCRPC patients, clinicians should obtain baseline labs (e.g., PSA, testosterone, LDH, Hgb, alkaline phosphatase level) and review location of metastatic disease (bone, lymph node, visceral), disease-related symptoms, and performance status to inform discussions of prognosis and treatment decision making.
+25. In mCRPC patients, clinicians should obtain baseline labs (e.g., PSA, testosterone, LDH, Hgb, alkaline phosphatase level) and review location of metastatic disease (lymph node, bone, visceral), disease-related symptoms, and performance status to inform discussions of prognosis and treatment decision-making.
 (Clinical Principle)

-26. In patients with mCRPC, clinicians should offer germline and somatic tumor genetic testing to identify DNA repair deficiency mutations and microsatellite instability status that may inform prognosis and counseling regarding family risk as well as potential targeted therapies.
-(Expert Opinion)
+28. In patients with mCRPC, clinicians should offer germline (if not already performed) and somatic genetic testing to identify DNA repair deficiency, microsatellite instability (MSI) status, tumor mutational burden, and other potential mutations that may inform prognosis and familial cancer risk, as well as direct potential targeted therapies.
+(Clinical Principle)

 Treatment

-27. In newly diagnosed mCRPC patients, clinicians should offer continued ADT with abiraterone acetate plus prednisone, docetaxel, or enzalutamide.
-(Strong Recommendation; Evidence Level: Grade A [abiraterone acetate plus prednisone and enzalutamide]/B [docetaxel])
+29. In newly diagnosed mCRPC patients, who have not received prior androgen receptor pathway inhibitors, clinicians should offer continued ADT with abiraterone acetate plus prednisone, docetaxel, or enzalutamide.
+(Strong Recommendation; Evidence Level: Grade A [abiraterone acetate plus prednisone and enzalutamide]/Grade B [docetaxel])

-33. Clinicians should offer a PARP inhibitor to patients with deleterious or suspected deleterious germline or somatic homologous recombination repair gene-mutated mCRPC following prior treatment with enzalutamide or abiraterone acetate, and/or a taxane-based chemotherapy.
-Platinum based chemotherapy may be offered as an alternative for patients who cannot use or obtain a PARP inhibitor.
+35. Clinicians should offer a PARP inhibitor to patients with deleterious or suspected deleterious germline or somatic homologous recombination repair gene-mutated mCRPC following prior treatment with enzalutamide or abiraterone acetate, and/or a taxane-based chemotherapy.
+Platinum-based chemotherapy may be offered as an alternative for patients who cannot use or obtain a PARP inhibitor.
 (Moderate Recommendation; Evidence Level: Grade C)

-34. In patients with mismatch repair deficient or microsatellite instability high mCRPC, clinicians should offer pembrolizumab.
+36. In patients with mismatch repair deficient or microsatellite instability-high (MSI-H) mCRPC, clinicians should offer pembrolizumab.
 (Moderate Recommendation; Evidence Level: Grade C)

 Bone Health